 Because of her own sensitivities to Western pharmaceuticals and medical practices, Amy became increasingly fascinated with alternative modalities of healing when she was faced with her own personal health challenges.
-Amy fell in love with Chinese Medicine and it became an integral part of her healing process.
-This ultimately led her to switch careers and follow her true passion so she could share this incredible medicine with others and help them heal as well.
+Traditional Chinese Medicine and nutrition/lifestyle modifications became an integral part of her healing process.
+This ultimately led her to shift careers and follow her passion to help others heal as well.

-Amy recently moved to Sarasota, FL from Los Angeles, CA, where she had her own private practice as well.
-Amy is also the owner of Lil' Guppies Swim School, a traveling swim school with branches in LA and Sarasota.
-When Amy is not working, you can find her splashing around the pool with her two energetic sons, spending time outdoors as much as possible, staying active, writing and creating, enjoying the company of friends, family and music, and experimenting with healthy recipes in the kitchen!
+Amy is also the owner of Lil' Guppies Swim School, a mobile swim school with branches in LA and Sarasota.
+When Amy is not working, you can find her splashing around the pool or playing sports with her two sons, spending time outdoors as much as possible, staying active, writing and creating, enjoying the company of friends, family and music, and experimenting with healthy recipes in the kitchen!